Gurus41/terraform-zero-to-hero/Day-6/terraform commands & workspace.md

 10. terraform import: Imports existing infrastructure into Terraform state.
 It allows you to bring existing resources under Terraform management without having to recreate them.

+11. terraform apply -var-file= <name.tfvars> applies the changes to your infrastructure using variable values specified in the stage.tfvar file.

 # Terraform Workspace
 Terraform workspaces are a feature that allows you to manage multiple environments or configurations within a single Terraform configuration.
 Workspaces provide a way to isolate state files and variables for different environments such as development, staging, and production.
 Here are some key commands related to Terraform workspaces: